 List of Exercises for Kids

-Now that you have prepared your kid enough for the task ahead, it’s time to look at several other exercises that they can add to their weight lifting workouts.
+Now that your kids are ready to start strength training-also called resistance training, it’s time to look at several other exercises that they can add to their weight lifting workouts.

 Tell your children to: